 - Know what is important to the customer.
-Whatever improvement project you are doing make sure that it is important to your external customer.
-Any improvement project should be aligned with the customer needs, expectation, or satisfaction. (critical to quality)
+Whatever improvement project you are doing, make sure that it is important to your external customers.
+Any improvement project should be aligned with the customer's needs, expectations, or satisfaction. (critical to quality)

 - Reduce defects.
-Six Sigma emphasizes on reducing the defects to the level of 3.4 defects per million opportunities (DPMO).
+Six Sigma emphasizes reducing defects to the level of 3.4 defects per million opportunities (DPMO).

 - Target at the mean.
-Six Sigma looks to achieve the center of the tolerance, rather than being within tolerance.
-For example, if you are making a piece with the dimension as 100mm, then you should be targeting at 100mm, rather than between 99mm and 101mm.
+Six Sigma looks to achieve the center of tolerance, rather than being within tolerance.
+For example, if you are making a piece with the dimension of 100 mm, then you should be targeting at 100 mm, rather than between 99 mm and 101 mm.

 - Reducing variation.
 Six Sigma believes in reducing variation.
-Even though variation is everywhere but it is the enemy of quality.
+Even though variation is everywhere, it is the enemy of quality.
 Quality is related to consistency.